xiaoxiae/Voronoi/README.md

 - `region_algorithm`: the algorithm that determines the centers of the regions:
 	- `RegionAlgorithm.uniform` attempts to make the centers equidistant to one another; **default**
 	- `RegionAlgorithm.randomized` makes the center positions entirely random
-- `distance_algorithm`: the algorithm that determines the way the distance is measured
+- `distance_algorithm`: the algorithm that determines the way the distance is measured; if a list of the algorithms is provided, a random one is picked for each point
 	- `DistanceAlgorithm.euclidean`: standard euclidean distance (hypotenuse); **default**
 	- `DistanceAlgorithm.manhattan`: Manhattan (taxicab) distance (4 directions)
 	- `DistanceAlgorithm.chebyshev`: Chebyshev distance (8 directions)